Digital Regulation Platform

 United Kingdom.
 The government introduced its cross-sector plan for AI regulation on July 18, 2022, which features a “pro-innovation” framework supported by six main principles addressing AI’s key risks.
 These non-statutory principles apply to all UK sectors and are supplemented by ‘context-specific’ regulatory guidance and voluntary standards developed by UK regulators.
 This approach differs from the EU AI Act, which offers a more prescriptive, horizontal approach to AI regulation across industries.
 Instead, the United Kingdom is moving towards a light-touch, risk-based, context-specific approach focused on proportionality, with practical requirements determined by the industry and dependent on the AI system’s deployment context.
 In March 2023, the United Kingdom Department for Science, Innovation and Technology published a White Paper, “A pro-innovation approach to AI regulation,” for consultation.[48]

 Canada.
 The Directive on Automated Decision-Making requires most federal agencies to complete an Algorithmic Impact Assessment for any automated decision system (ADS) used to recommend or make administrative decisions about clients.
-As a result, through public-private collaboration, the Canadian government has initiated the development of a model Algorithmic Impact Assessment tool for agencies to reference or use in compliance with the Directive on Automated Decision-Making.[28]
-Moreover, the Directive is reviewed every six months to keep up to date with new technological developments.
-This is an excellent example of an innovative and adaptive approach to AI governance.[29]
+As a result, through public-private collaboration, the Canadian government has initiated the development of a model Algorithmic Impact Assessment tool for agencies to reference or use in compliance with the Directive on Automated Decision-Making.[51]
+Moreover, the Directive is reviewed every six months to keep updated with new technological developments.
+This is an excellent example of an innovative and adaptive approach to AI governance.

 United States.
-Congress passed the National AI Initiative Act in 2021. establishing the National AI Initiative as a framework for coordinating and strengthening AI research, development, demonstration, and education initiatives across all US Departments and Agencies.
-Several administrative agencies, including the Federal Trade Commission (FTC), Department of Agriculture, Department of Defense, Department of Education, and Department of Health and Human Services, are involved in implementing a national AI strategy due to new offices and task forces established by the AI Act.[30]
+Congress passed the National AI Initiative Act in 2021, establishing the National AI Initiative as a framework for coordinating and strengthening AI research, development, demonstration, and education initiatives across all US Departments and Agencies.
+Several administrative agencies, including the Federal Trade Commission (FTC), Department of Agriculture, Department of Defense, Department of Education, and Department of Health and Human Services, are involved in implementing a national AI strategy due to new offices and task forces established by the AI Act.

 The Algorithmic Accountability Act of 2022, introduced in the US Congress in February 2022, is pending national legislation.
 This proposed act would direct the FTC to develop regulations requiring certain “covered entities” to conduct impact assessments before implementing automated decision-making processes, specifically covering AI and machine learning-based technologies.
 The FTC has started a regulatory process to address AI discrimination, fraud, and related data misuse, while other agencies have also initiated actions targeting AI practices.[52]
 This list of policy actions is beginning to resemble the EU’s position on “high-risk” AI.